andrebiegel/apache-reverse-proxies/README.md

  I definitely would like to consider urls in markup languages as configuration.
 Handling configuration is a pretty old topic in software engineering and requires a concept, which fulfills the requirements the app has.

 The following guidelines exist when i do backend development .. (created by myself)
-* configuration should be decoupled
+* configuration should be decoupled and hold in a defined syntax
 * hard coding is not an option
 * every configurational item has a default value
 * document the configuration options (operations guide, Component documentation)